Wisdom teeth removal: When is it necessary?

-Wisdom teeth — the third molars in the very back of your mouth — may not need to be removed if they are:
+Wisdom teeth — the third molars in the back of the mouth — may not need to be taken out if they are:

-Some dentists recommend removing wisdom teeth if they don't fully emerge.
-Many dentists believe it's better to remove wisdom teeth at a younger age, before the roots and bone are fully formed, and when recovery is generally faster after surgery.
+Some dentists recommend removing wisdom teeth if they don't fully grow in.
+In many instances, taking out wisdom teeth as a young adult — generally 15 to 22 years old — is safer, easier and requires less recovery than taking out wisdom teeth later in life.
+This is because the roots aren't fully formed, the bone in the jaws is less dense and recovery from surgery generally is faster.
 This is why some young adults have their wisdom teeth pulled before the teeth cause problems.

-The decision to remove wisdom teeth isn't always clear.
-Talk to your dentist or an oral surgeon about the position and health of your wisdom teeth and what's best for your situation.
+It isn't always easy to decide if or when wisdom teeth should be taken out.
+Talk to your dentist or an oral surgeon about what's best for you.